 Created by Claridge’s pastry chef Yago Doamo, this limited-edition egg made from French Valrhona chocolate comes wrapped in beautiful Art Deco packaging, inspired by the hotel’s iconic black-and-white tiled lobby.
-The milk and dark chocolate eggs have already sold out, but the hotel’s white chocolate version is still in stock, and just like its counterparts, is filled with hand-made praline chocolate ‘quail’s eggs’ and encased in a beautiful jade box – true, classic luxury.
+Milk, dark and white chocolate eggs are available for pre-order, each version filled with hand-made praline chocolate ‘quail’s eggs’ and encased in a beautiful jade box – true, classic luxury.

 World-famous department store Fortnum & Mason has released an egg that’s almost too good looking to eat.
 Its hand-painted eggs come in two seasonal designs – featuring a bunny or a chick – and are crafted by master chocolatiers based in Wales.
 The egg is made from aromatic Colombian chocolate and the artwork is created over many weeks using natural pigments – so it’s definitely one to savour.

 ROCOCO’S ORANGE EASTER EGG